XamarinUniversity/build2018-labs/lab2/README.md

 Let's start by creating an Azure Mobile App Service that our mobile app can use to store data in the cloud.
 There is an existing version of this service located at https://build2018mycircle.azurewebsites.net, however it likely won't be around forever, so you can use these steps to create your own version of the service.

+In addition, the source code for the pre-supplied service is located in this Github repo [here](https://github.com/XamarinUniversity/build2018-labs/tree/master/lab2/azure-service).

-If you want to use the pre-supplied service, you can skip to [Part One](#part-one-add-support-for-azure) where we will add support for Azure to the app.
+If you want to use the pre-supplied service, you can skip to [Part One](#part-1-add-support-for-azure) where we will add support for Azure to the app.

 > **Note**: at this time, this part of the lab can only be done on Visual Studio for Windows.
 Once you have the service, you can use Visual Studio for Mac; alternatively, you can create the service using the [Azure Portal](https://portal.azure.com).

-### Create the build2018mycircle solution
+### Create the Azure Mobile App Service solution

 1. Open Visual Studio for Windows.